My shopping cart

 What materials are your blankets made with?

 Our throw blankets are made with 100% cotton.
-Our "Signature Series" wool blankets are made with 100% New Zealand wool, and our "Journey Series" wool blankets are 95% wool and 5% acrylic.
-Our collection of Native-made textiles – baby blankets and scarves – are made with 100% Merino wool.
+Our "Signature Series" wool blankets are made with 100% New Zealand wool.
+Our cotton blend blankets are made with a cotton/acrylic blend.
+Our collection of Native-made textiles – throw blankets, baby blankets, and scarves – are made with 100% Merino wool.

 Where are your blankets produced?

-We are proud to work with local, domestic, and international partners worldwide.
-All of our throw blankets are produced in the USA.
-Our "Signature Series" wool blankets are imported from China, and our "Journey Series" wool blankets are made in the USA.
-Our collection of Native-made textiles, featuring wool baby blankets and scarves, are produced in our Seattle studios.
+We are proud to work with local, domestic, and international partners worldwide as true participants in the global economy.
+All of our cotton throw blankets are produced in the USA.
+Our "Signature Series" wool blankets are imported from China.
+Our Gold Label collection of wool throw blankets, baby blankets, and scarves are produced right here in our Seattle studios.

 Why don't you produce all your wool blankets in the USA using American wool or Native-produced wool?